SebiAi/custom-nothing-glyph-tools/README.md

 If you want to confirm that the metadata was written correctly see [here](#glyph-composer-does-not-import-my-file).

 ## Glyph Composer does not import my file
-Make sure that the file has the right codec and the metadata is present:
+Make sure that the file has the right codec and that the metadata is present:
 ```bash
 ffprobe MyGlyphCreation.ogg
 ```